toplan/react-hold/README.md

 render(<App />, document.body)
 ```

-If you want to make your component holdable by default, try decorator.
+If you want to make your component has placeholder by default, try decorator.

 ```js
 import { holdify } from 'react-hold'